 The Datasets in Detail

-NYC Taxi Trips
+NYC Taxi Trips — Column Structure

-| Column | Type | What it contains |
+| Column | Type | What It Contains |

 |---|---|---|